pkmn/engine/src/lib/gen1/README.md

 - **Wrap**: Binding moves like Wrap are implemented on Pokémon Showdown with an artificial `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Binding` volatile of the opponent.
-This mistake results in choice locking not being reported properly when the binding move was initiated via another move such as Metronome or Mirror Move.
 Binding moves also have some local implementation issues - on Pokémon Showdown a bound Pokémon still gets a turn under the [trapping sleep glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against Ghost-type Pokémon instead of properly respecting immunity, and binding effects are handled in the wrong order in the code which results in either out of order messaging or, more consequentially,